Best practice in brief

-IT Services recommends a device certified to the CESG CAPS or FIPS140-2 cryptographic standards such as the Kingston DataTraveller (available from University approved suppliers Insight and Misco).
+For memory sticks IT Services recommends a device certified to the CESG CAPS or FIPS140-2 cryptographic standards such as the Kingston DataTraveller (available from University approved suppliers Insight and Misco).
 This is in line with requirements of the NHS e-Health directive.

 - Download VeraCrypt

 - Preparing an Encrypted USB Flash drive for use with VeraCrypt (PDF)

 - Using a VeraCrypt Encrypted USB Flash Drive (PDF)

 Notes on encryption methods

 The advantage of (1) is in simplicity of use, but these devices may be more expensive than ordinary ones.
 (2) is simple to use and free, but platform-specific.
 (3) allows interchange of data between Windows/Mac/Linux and is free, however it's necessary to become familiar with the software and use it correctly at all times.

 The passwords used to protect data in all of these cases must conform to University Password Policy.